sameerlokhande/mongogpt/README.md

 # mongogpt
-natural language command to mongodb query
+converts natural language command to mongodb query

+CREATE A .ENV FILE AND ADD THE RESPECTIVE VALUES.